eclipse-openj9/openj9-docs/docs/shrc_diag_util.md

 # Diagnosing problems with class data sharing

 If you encounter problems with class data sharing, VM messages are typically generated that point to an underlying cause.
 In some situations, a cache might fail to initialize correctly.
 In other situations classes might not be found or stored in the shared classes cache.
-To provide more information about a problem, you can generate verbose output, use diagnostic cache utilities, or use the OpenJ9 trace facility.
+To provide more information about a problem, you can generate verbose output, use diagnostic cache utilities, or use the Eclipse OpenJ9&trade; trace facility.

 ## Initialization problems